 It is recommended that students travel outside of Texas for at least one (1) of the full-time clinical experiences.
 Students are required to make their own arrangements for housing, as most of the facilities are no longer able to provide living quarters for students.

 Students should anticipate a total additional cost of $6,000 - $7,000 for all full-time clinical experiences, though each student must understand that the cost incurred may vary significantly from student to student and clinical to clinical.
 Additional expenses required for clinical education include, but are not limited to lab jacket, meals, annual tuberculosis test or chest X-ray, Hepatitis B vaccinations, updated tetanus and MMR immunizations, pertussis, flu vaccination, chicken pox vaccination (or evidence of chicken pox immunity by history or titer) and CPR certification.
 In addition, proof of health insurance and a criminal background check are also required.
 Professional liability insurance premiums are paid by the program.
 The student must understand that some clinical facilities to which they may be assigned, may have other health and/or safety requirements that will be at the student’s expense.

-The student Clinical Education Handbook that includes policies and procedures is available online by clicking on Publications on this website.
+The student Clinical Education Handbook that includes policies and procedures is available online by clicking on ‘Handbooks and Publications’ on this website.
 Students must abide by and uphold the policies and procedures contained in this publication.